-The omnibus editions (collecting three novels on a theme, such as three about the Lancre Witches, Rincewind, or the gods) do tend to be this.
+The omnibus editions of Discworld (collecting three novels on a theme, such as three about the Lancre Witches, Rincewind, or the gods) do tend to be this.

-Anathem is a thousand pages long, complete with a glossary, 3 appendices, and, in the promo copy sent to reviewers and book stores, honest to god Feelies.
+Anathem is 1000 pages long, complete with a glossary, 3 appendices, and, in the promo copy sent to reviewers and book stores, honest-to-god Feelies.

 Robert Jordan's The Wheel of Time series.
 Lengthy discussions on clothes, increasingly petty arguments between characters and such appear more and more frequently towards the end of the series.
 There's a joke that the entire series could have been a mere three books, but Jordan was getting paid by the word.
 So, being a connoisseur of eating regularly, he padded it out with descriptions of clothing, slap-fights and whatnot.
 The joke concludes by pointing out that if you only read every third paragraph you wouldn't miss a thing.